 - Number of Runners

-- Number of runners that consist the team.
+- Number of runners that comprise a team.
 If it's a relay of 3 people, write "3".
-This is NOT the number of all the participants that will run in a class, but a number of runners that consist one team.
+This is NOT the total number of all the participants that will run in a class, but rather the number of runners that each team has.